 Begin by marinating the lamb with the curd and the lime juice and setting it aside.
 Meanwhile on a hot tawa toast the dal and the wheat together, and proceed to powder it to a fine mixture.
 Set this aside as well.

-Make the mash by peeling the potatoes and smashing it together with milk, butter, cheese, salt and pepper while it is still hot.
-I like the consistency of my mash to be a bit chunky, but if you like it more creamy, pass it through a ricer or a fine metal sieve.
-Do not process in a mixer or food processor please.
+Make the mash by peeling the potatoes and mashing it with milk, butter, cheese, salt and pepper while it is still hot.
+I like the consistency of my mash to be a bit chunky, but if you like it more creamy, pass it through a ricer or a fine metal sieve, or simply blitz it.

 Heat the oil in a pan.
 Add the finely chopped onions together with the ginger garlic paste and fry this for two to three minutes.
 Then, add the minced lamb to this and bhuno, that is work the mixture vigorously over a high heat for 15 minutes, sautéing well.
-The lamb will let out a lot of it’s water and when it starts to dry out, you continue with the remaining dry spice powders.
-Add in the garam masala powder, ajwain powder, powdered rose petals, chopped green chillies and salt.
-Give it a good stir for a whole minute.
+The lamb will let out a lot of water and when it starts to dry out again, you continue with the remaining dry spice powders.
+Add in the garam masala powder, cumin powder, coriander powder, chilli powder, ajwain powder, powdered rose petals, chopped green chillies and salt.
+Give it a good stir.

 Add to this the litre of lamb stock and the ghee.
-Cover the pan, lower the heat to a simmer and cook till the meat is tender.
-Add in the roasted dal and wheat mixture, then add the macaroni and the peas, then stir well.
-Let it cook uncovered until the macaroni is almost done and the lamb mixture has reduced.
+Cover the pan, lower the heat to a simmer and cook till the mince is soft.
+Then add in the roasted dal and wheat mixture followed by hr dry macaroni and the peas.
+Stir well and let it cook uncovered till the macaroni is almost done and the mutton mince mixture looks reduced.
 Check seasoning and transfer this mixture to an oven-safe casserole pan.

 Scoop over the mash and use your fork to evenly spread it out all over the casserole to cover the lamb mixture.
 If you have prepared fried onions, you’d have to layer them on before you add the mash.
 Finish with some more grated cheese, if you like.

-Bake this pie for 30-45 minutes till golden brown on top, and when you spot the lamb mixture from below bubbling through the edges.
-Serve this with some fresh chopped coriander leaves on top and some bread on the side.
+Bake this pie for 30-45 minutes till golden brown on top and you can see the lamb mixture bubbling through the edges.
+Serve hot from the oven with bread to mop up any gravy.